 In Year 3, each student spends 18 weeks on clinical attachment with an individual GP tutor in a UL-affiliated teaching practice.

-Currently, teaching practices are located in six regions, each with a central hub at which students attends for the day release programme.
+Currently, teaching practices are located in eight regions, each with a central hub at which students attends for the day release programme.
 During the initial part of the placement students observe the GP tutor consulting with patients.
 However, the core component of this clinical attachment is 'parallel consulting', where a patient is assigned to a student by the GP tutor (with the patient's consent).
 The student then consults with the patient for 15 to 20 minutes before presenting his/her findings to the GP tutor.
 While clinical responsibility for patient care will always rest with the GP, this model involves the student in the assessment and management of patients presenting to general practice and is therefore an 'active' form of learning.

 Students, on average will encounter 4 to 6 patients per day, generating approximately 400 patient contacts over the 18 week placement.
 Students learn to perform the same tasks as the general practitioner, while under close supervision.